zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 ### An Evolved Understanding of Emotion

 Psychology is a science.
 My biweekly therapy sessions serve to educate me on the science of emotion and human behavior.
-This education carries beyond the immediate relationship or issue Daniella and I are talking about in that moment, but into an overall understanding of the structures of human emotion and systems of behavior.
+This education carries beyond the immediate relationship or issue Daniela and I are talking about in that moment, but into an overall understanding of the structures of human emotion and systems of behavior.

-Daniella is an effective teacher, leaning 100% into guiding our conversations, making me feel like my breakthroughs of understanding are my own ideas rather than a result of a lecture.
+Daniela is an effective teacher, leaning 100% into guiding our conversations, making me feel like my breakthroughs of understanding are my own ideas rather than a result of a lecture.

 We explore how our primitive origins as very social creatures are deeply embedded in our own behaviors in this modern life.
 We talk through how past traumas or experiences can influence present responses in surprising ways.
 We find compassion for those who seem to be bringing discomfort to the table and feel how that helps to foster peace and rationality.